- US Online Poker

 Individual operators have their own stories to tell.
 FireKeepers is on the board, as well as the ranking flip between DraftKings and FanDuel.
 Plus, the market totals bring the picture together.

-Totals reflect what remains after deducting promotional costs, which is a departure from previous months’ reports.
+Totals are gross gaming revenue before promotional costs, which is a departure from previous months’ reports.
 The amounts reflect iGaming only, i.e. online casino and poker – but not sports betting.
 Monthly changes are calculated as a daily average, i.e. normalized for the number of days in the month.

 |June Total||May Total||Change|